dasta400/dzOS/docs/DZFS.md

 For simplicity, each entry works also as index.
 The first entry describes the first file on the disk, the second entry describes the second file, and so on.

+Initially I thought about each entry on this table to be describing the relation between a file and the block number where it's located.
+Hence the name Block Allocation Table.
+But then I realised that the OS will have to calculate the sector number each time.
+Though it's a simple formula (65 + 64 * block_number), it will require extra calculations that could be avoid if the sector is already pre-calculated (at the time when the file is created).

 | Offset | Length (bytes) | Description | Example |
 | ------ | -------------- | ----------- | ------- |
 | $00    | 14  | **Filename** | 46 49 4C 45 30 30 30 30 31 20 20 20 20 20 |